EdgeVerve/oe-date-range/README.md

 The date, format and label can be set using `start-date`,`end-date` and `format`,`label` attribute in the `<oe-date-range></oe-date-range>`

+Mixins are provided to adjust the width of `oe-input` element and provide paddings for icons.
+`--start-date-input`
+`--end-date-input`
+`--iron-icon-seperator`
+`--event-icon-input`

 ## Install the Polymer-CLI

 First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) and npm (packaged with [Node.js](https://nodejs.org)) installed.
 Run `npm install` to install your element's dependencies, then run `polymer serve` to serve your element locally.